coderaptor071/Edumind/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license - see the [LICENSE](LICENSE) file for details.

+**⚠️ Important**: This software is **NOT** open for commercial use.
+Any commercial application, redistribution, or derivative works require explicit written permission from the author.
+Educational and personal use is permitted with proper attribution.

 ---